joemoose/psiops/docs/playing.md

 | **10–12** | Complete Success | “The door is now *unlocked*.
 No one hears you.
 You're good to go.” |
 | **13+** | Critical Success | “The door is now *unlocked*.
 No one hears you.
 You’re good to go.
 You peek around the door and spot a guard asleep at a security console.” |

-## Modifying Action Checks
+## Modifying Action rolls

-Depending on your current operational circumstances, **action checks** might have higher or lower odds of success, as described in the following sections.
+Depending on your current operational circumstances, **action rolls** might have higher or lower odds of success, as described in the following sections.

 ### Advantage

-If an action you’re attempting is easier than it would be otherwise, given the current tactical situation, *action checks* are made with *advantage*.
-For example, firing from a rooftop while hostiles are in the street below provides a clear advantage and improves your odds of success.
-When you make an action check with advantage, roll **3D6 + Attribute** instead of the usual two dice, then discard the **lowest** die.
+If an action you’re attempting is easier than it would be otherwise, given the current tactical situation, *action rolls* are made with *advantage*.
+For example, firing from a rooftop at enemies in the street below provides a clear advantage and improves your odds of success.
+When you make an action roll with advantage, roll **3D6 + Attribute** instead of the usual two dice, then discard the **lowest** die.

 ### Disadvantage

-Conversely, if your action is more challenging given the current tactical situation, such as trying to put rounds on target in the dark, the GM may impose *disadvantage* on your action check.
+Conversely, if your action is more challenging given the current tactical situation, such as trying to put rounds on target in the dark, the GM may impose *disadvantage* on your action roll.
 Disadvantage reduces your odds of success.
 When you make an action with disadvantage, roll **3D6 + Attribute** and discard the **highest** die.

 !!! note "Notes"

-	- If an action check has both an advantage and a disadvantage, they cancel each other out, so roll 2D6 + Attribute as normal.
+	- If an action roll has both an advantage and a disadvantage, they cancel each other out, so roll 2D6 + Attribute as normal.
 	- Multiple advantages do not stack.
-The maximum number of dice in any action check is 3D6.
+The maximum number of dice in any action roll is 3D6.
-	- Nonetheless, an action check with multiple advantages may not be considered risky and may therefore succeed automatically.
+	- Nonetheless, an action roll with multiple advantages may not be considered risky and may therefore succeed automatically.
 	- Conversely, multiple disadvantages may make success impossible.

 ### Using Advanced Specializations

 Your *advanced specializations* increase the likelihood of success on risky actions.
-When an advanced specialization applies to an action you’re attempting, add **+1** to the *action check*.
+When an advanced specialization applies to an action you’re attempting, add **+1** to the *action roll*.
 In other words, roll **2D6 + Attribute + 1**.

 First, describe how your specialization applies to the action.
 If the GM agrees, the bonus applies.
 For example, if you’re attempting to leap from a helicopter under hostile fire without injury, *Combat Fitness* would improve your odds.

-### Action Check Modifiers Examples
+### Action Roll Modifier Examples

-Examples of *action check* modifiers follow.
+Examples of *action roll* modifiers follow.

 #### Advantage Scenario